tjcarney89/swift-blackjack-lab-ios-0217/README.md

 8. Make `mayHit` a calculated property that determines whether the player may take a new card (if the hand is not busted, is not a blackjack, and if the player has not stayed).

-9. Write a method called `canPlaceBet()` which takes an unsigned integer argument and returns a boolean of whether or not the player can afford the submitted bet.
+9. Write a method called `canPlace(bet:)` which takes an unsigned integer argument and returns a boolean of whether or not the player can afford the submitted bet.

 10. Write two methods called `didWin()` and `didLose()` which both take an unsigned integer for the value of the bet and appropriately update the value of `tokens`.